jovotech/jovo-sample-voice-app-nodejs/README.md

 ### Step 5: "Hello World" on Google Home
 There are several possibilities to set up an Action for Google Home/Google Assistant.
-We recommend using API.AI for the first simple steps.
+We recommend using Dialogflow for the first simple steps.

-If it's your first time to set up a project for Google Assistant, [here's a tutorial](https://developers.google.com/actions/apiai/tutorials/getting-started),
+If it's your first time to set up a project for Google Assistant, [here's a tutorial](https://developers.google.com/actions/dialogflow/),

-#### Import Agent in API.AI
+#### Import Agent in Dialogflow

-Create a new agent on API.AI with any name and description you want.
+Create a new agent on Dialogflow with any name and description you want.

 Now, go to the preferences section (gear wheel next to the name) and select "Export and Import."
 There, you can import the sample agent provided in the /assets folder.
 Or you can [download it here](https://github.com/jovotech/jovo-sample-voice-app-nodejs/blob/master/assets/APIAI_JovoSampleVoiceApp.zip).